Spotifyd/spotifyd/README.md

 # `spotifyd --help`.
 volume_controller = alsa

-# A command that gets executed in yur shell after each song changes.
+# A command that gets executed in your shell after each song changes.
 on_song_change_hook = command_to_run_on_playback_events

 # The name that gets displayed under the connect tab on